milance1998/puzzlesCloudMDs/markdownCodedUml.md

-# This is md file with coded UML diagram

----
-title: UC3 Work in our App and Publish Docs in GIT
-weight: 3
-layout: docs
----
-## This is first uml

 In this section we will explain the workflow on how you can work in our Webapp and publish docs in Git.
 The workflow is outlined in the following UML diagram: